IBM-Cloud/terraform-provider-ibm/website/docs/d/cr_namespaces.html.markdown

 ---
 # ibm_cr_namespaces

 Lists all IBM Cloud Container Registry namespaces in your account in the targeted region.
-For more information about Container Registry, see [about IBM Cloud Container Registry](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_overview).
+For more information about Container Registry, see [About IBM Cloud Container Registry](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_overview).

 ## Example usage